mihomihouk/growcally_frontend/README.md

 ## Overview

-Growcally is a scallable, accessibile and secure full stack application developed with AWS, React, Typescript, Node, Express and PostgreSQL.
+Growcally is a scallable, accessibile and secure full stack application developed with AWS, React, Typescript, Tailwind, Node, Express and PostgreSQL.
 It connects home-growers and helps them share their skills and love of food with other users.
 Users can post photos and comments about their growing tips and progress.
 It's continuously evolving.
 More features will be added in the future!

 ## Languages, Libraries, Frameworks, Tools